prescient-design/StrainRelief/README.md

 uv sync --extra dev --editable
 ```

+**GPU-Accelerated Conformer Generation**
+GPU accerlation for conformer generation is optionally available via `nvMolKit`.
+Instructions for installation this can be found [here](https://github.com/NVIDIA-Digital-Bio/nvMolKit). **Note** this has not been applied to the MMFF94 geometry optimisation because it is not currently compatible with the way we have defined our convergence criteria.

 ## The Protocol

 The protocol used in StrainRelief is designed to be simple, fast and model agnostic - all that is needed to apply a new force field is to write an ASE calculator wrapper.
 Additionally you can use any MACE model, such as these from the [MACE-OFF23](https://github.com/ACEsuit/mace-off/tree/main/mace_off23) repository.